Archives Reading Room: Access during COVID-19

 Planning your visit

-Appointments will be required and are available for scheduling during the following times:
+Reading Room appointments are required and are available for scheduling during the following times:

 Appointment date and time must be confirmed.
 Do not visit unless you have received your confirmation.

--Staffing availability may require cancellation of appointment.
+Staffing availability may require cancellation of appointment.
 You will be notified as soon as possible if this were to occur.